federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 2. From each resulting bounding box extract the rotation matrix and, from the latter, the corresponding Euler angles (ZYX) [10];
 3. Leave yaw (Z) unchanged, set pitch (Y) and roll (X) to zero; apply these angles to basic 3D rotation matrices [11] and multiply them (ZYX) to generate a new rotation matrix for the box;
 4. Convert the matrix to quaternion and apply the latter to the minimum bounding box.

+#### PCA Boxes Custom Algorithm

+1. From Codex Technicanum's implementation, replace `Eigen::SelfAdjointEigenSolver` with `Eigen::JacobiSVD` and find matrix V (and singular values S) instead.
+I generally found that the sign of the eigenvector components is more consistent in this case, and leads to better results visually when fitting the boxes.
+Overall, this is the step that improved my solution the most.

+2. Custom-sort eigenvectors.
+Before feeding the eigenvector matrix V to the affine transformation matrix (top-left 3x3 block), implement a custom sorting for your eigenvector columns.
+For each point cloud cluster, ensure the columns are sorted in descending order, with most significant eigenvector as first column.
+Note that, especially when some of the object dimensions are negligible (like X or Y for the side pole), sorting eigenvectors columns by corresponding singular value (largest to smallest) might not always lead to correct orientation.
+What I did was sorting descendingly by the range of point cloud across dimensions X, Y, Z separately.
+So for example, if the point cloud is visually largest across X, then Z, then Y, I calculated the ranges and sorted eigenvector columns accordingly (0, 2, 1).
+This procedure still requires manual correction at times, but it's generally more robust.

 ## Main issues